TouK/nussknacker-helm/src/README.md

 Modes
 -----
-By default, the chart runs Nussknacker in `streaming` mode which is configured to deploy scenarios on Flink (either installed directly by the chart, or external one).
+By default, the chart runs Nussknacker in `streaming` mode which is configured to deploy scenarios on Flink engine (either installed directly by the chart, or external one).

 It is also possible to run Nussknacker in: